Bass Masters Classic: Pro Edition: Gameplay

-Ports

-The title Bass Masters Classic was also ported to Game Boy Color.

 Reception

 On release, Famicom Tsūshin scored the Super Famicom version of the game a 22 out of 40.

 Scary Larry of GamePro gave the Genesis version of the original Bass Masters Classic a negative review.
 Though he noted it has a larger selection of anglers than the SNES version does, he criticized the "murky" graphics and sound, and said of the gameplay that "real fishing is easier than this.
 The Fish Finder is inaccurate, the casting can be ridiculously off-course, and there are long boring stretches while you wait for bass to come around."

 GamePro's Bro' Buzz gave the Super NES version a more positive review, saying it "won't win new fans to the sport, [but] hard-core video fisherpersons will be hooked."
 He particularly praised the fun fishing and new underwater view.

-Next Generation reviewed the Genesis version of the game, rating it three stars out of five, and stated that "Basically, this game is loaded with extras and so patient gamers may even enjoy the slow paced sim fishing.
-Still, for the most part, Bass Masters Classic is strictly for fishing fanatics."